 Dual enrollment is academic programming that enables high school junior and seniors to take college courses that may satisfy high school graduation and college credit requirements.
 (Check with your school counselor to determine if credits will count towards high school graduation requirements.)

 At Messiah University, high-achieving high school juniors and seniors of at least 15 years of age are eligible to apply for dual enrollment.
 We welcome dual-enrolled students from public, private, charter, home and cyber schools.
-Learn more about eligibility requirements on our dual enrollment website.
+You can learn more about eligibility requirements on our dual enrollment website.

-Messiah University offers several options for dual-enrollment courses:
+Messiah University offers the following options for dual-enrollment courses:

-- Traditional classroom courses at Messiah's main campus, located in Mechanicsburg, Pa., during the academic year;
+- Traditional classroom courses at Messiah's main campus, located in Mechanicsburg, Pa., during fall and spring semesters

 Yes, provided you have completed your sophomore year of high school and meet the eligibility requirements (found at www.messiah.edu/dual).
 If you are a senior and will be graduating in the spring or summer, you can take a summer online course, but not as a dual enrollment student.
 Instead, you will need to complete the online registration form, and the standard summer online tuition rate will apply.

-Whether you take a dual enrollment course on our campus, at a local high school, or during the summer online-as a dual-enrolled student at Messiah University, you may take a maximum of seven credits per semester at a significantly discounted rate of $150 per credit.
+Whether you take a dual enrollment course on our campus or online, as a dual-enrolled student at Messiah University, you may take a maximum of seven credits per semester at a significantly discounted rate of $150 per credit.
 (The tuition rate for courses associated with the Emerging Health Professionals program is $200 per credit.)
 The majority of courses are three credits, or a total of $450 per course.
-Students wishing to take more than seven credits may do so but will be charged the part-time non-degree tuition rate ($1470 per credit for the 2021-2022 academic year and $585 per credit for summer 2022) and pro-rated fees.
+Students wishing to take more than seven credits may do so but will be charged the part-time non-degree tuition rate ($1560 per credit for the 2021-2022 academic year and $585 per credit for summer 2022) and pro-rated fees.